Welcome, Prospective ULRN students

 The Major and Credential Options

-- A Multiple Subject credential, preparing the student to teach children grades K-8 in self-contained classrooms.
+- A Multiple Subject credential, preparing the student to teach children grades K-6 in self-contained classrooms.
 Students may also add a subject matter authorization to their credential, allowing them to teach subject matter curriculum for grades 7-9.

 A principal goal of the Urban Learning Program is the development of students’ collaboration and teamwork skills.
-Each student in the Urban Learning major are assigned to a cohort at the beginning of the junior year.
+Each student in the Urban Learning major is assigned to a cohort at the beginning of junior year.
 A ULRN cohort is a collegial group of students who take their coursework together while they work and study collaboratively.
 Cohorts are made up of 20-25 Education Specialist and Multiple Subject candidates.
 The cohort is a critical academic, social and professional support system throughout the degree program.

 For more information, download ourinformation sheet and follow the links to the left for information about how to apply to the program or for program advisement.

 Urban Learning Program